-Description: Percent of patients aged 18 years and older undergoing isolated CABG who require a reintervention during the current hospitalization for mediastinal bleeding with or without tamponade, graft occlusion, valve dysfunction, or other cardiac reason; Measure Type: Outcome; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data
+Description: Percent of patients aged 18 years and older undergoing isolated CABG who require a reintervention during the current hospitalization for mediastinal bleeding with or without tamponade, graft occlusion, valve dysfunction, or other cardiac reason; Measure Type: Outcome; Level of Analysis: Facility, Clinician: Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data

-This outcome measure was last endorsed in 2014 and looks at the percent of adult patients undergoing isolated CABG who require a re-intervention during the current hospitalization for mediastinal bleeding.
+This outcome measure was last endorsed in 2014.
+It looks at the percent of adult patients undergoing isolated CABG who require a re-intervention during the current hospitalization for mediastinal bleeding.
 The Committee accepted that the evidence had not changed since its previous evaluation for this measure and believed there was enough of a gap to meet this criterion.
-The Committee noted that the discussion regarding levels of analysis, race and risk-adjustment, and score-level validity testing methodology, also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
+The Committee noted that the discussion regarding levels of analysis, race and risk adjustment, and score-level validity testing methodology also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
 This measure is a component of a composite measure.
 While the composite measure is reported on the STS website, performance of this individual measure is not reported.
 Overall, the Committee agreed that the measure met NQF evaluation criteria and recommended it for endorsement.

-0119 Risk-Adjusted Operative Mortality for CABG (The Society of Thoracic Surgeons): Recommended

-Description: Percent of patients aged 18 years and older undergoing isolated CABG who die, including both 1) all deaths occurring during the hospitalization in which the CABG was performed, even if after 30 days, and 2) those deaths occurring after discharge from the hospital, but within 30 days of the procedure; Measure Type: Outcome; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data
+0119 Risk-Adjusted Operative Mortality for CABG (The Society of Thoracic Surgeons): Recommended days, and 2) those deaths occurring after discharge from the hospital, but within 30 days of the procedure; Measure Type: Outcome; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data